prupireddy/ComoEEG-NN-MATLAB/README.txt

--Each of the programs have their own readme in the metadata section, are documented, and I have a more in depth notetaking for each program in books (check out books themselves or go to program notes in Tyler's stuff in Literature), so look at those as well.
-Tyler's report has stuff too.
+-Each of the programs have their own readme in the metadata section, are documented.
 This is more of a broad explanation.
+Process-oriented notes are stored in Report in the Boosting folder.
+Brainstorming notes are stored in the Brainstorming folder in the same location.

 -There are three scripts (in order of execution):